 Q: If my share is on a domain, should I join the Datto appliance the domain?

-A: Yes, you will need to join the Datto device to the domain as well.
+A: Yes, you will need to join the Datto appliance to the domain as well.
 This will allow the Datto appliance to connect to the external share using domain credentials.